YePpHa/UserProxy/README.md

 of synchronous functions.
 The difference is that you have to attach callback functions to an asynchrnous function whereas synchronous functions return their result.

-So if you need to call `GM_getValue` for the synchronous method it would look like this
+So if you need to call `GM_getValue` synchronously it would look like this
 ```JavaScript
 var myValue = GM_getValue("myKey");
 // ... your code
 ```

-whereas for the asynchronous method using UserProxy it would look like this
+whereas if you need to call it asynchronously using UserProxy it would look like this
 ```JavaScript
 GM_getValue("myKey").then(function(myValue){
   // ... your code